fgrehm/vagrant-lxc/README.md

 to find out whats currently supported.

+## Vagrant 1.1 is out!

+Yeah, I know :) I just need to remove the vendorized vagrant code that I used to get started and turn this into a real plugin.
+I'll do that ASAP.

 ## WARNING

 Please keep in mind that although I'm already using this on my laptop, this is